EducateMe-Ventrix-Advertising/.github/profile/README.md

      - If the file is not formatted after using Ctrl+S, try `Ctrl + Alt + L`.
      - If the file is still not formatted, try using `Ctrl + Alt + Shift + L`.
      - If the file is still not formatted, proceed with caution as your PhpStorm settings may be functioning as intended. **Do not commit files which have been drastically altered and contact a team member for assistance**.

+## Committing and Pushing Files
+1. Locate the Git staging panel in PhpStorm.
+2. Select the files you wish to commit and enter a commit message.
+3. Double click the selected files to review changes.
+     - Confirm that the existing changes are ones you intended to make and there are no issues like syntax errors, typos, etc.
+     - Remove unnecessary changes if any exist.
+     - Close comparison popup when finished.
+4. Click either “Commit” or “Commit and Push…”.
+     - “Commit” will save changes to the local repository.
+     - “Commit and Push…” saves changes to the local and remote repositories.
+5. If “Commit and Push…” selected, select the files you wish to push to server in the Push dialog popup.
+6. Click “Push”.
+7. If “Commit” selected, when you need to push changes to server, select the Push icon in the Git toolbar and follow same instructions for interacting with the Push dialog.

+## Correctly Interacting with Git
+> [!IMPORTANT]
+> We all develop in the same environment.
+It is critical that we all operate in a predictable manner.

+- Take extra care when committing files to the server.
+Make sure that the changes you are committing are changes you intended to make.
+- Do not commit files with broken formatting.
+- Do NOT commit files to master, unless it is an emergency.
+- If working in someone else’s branch, make sure they are informed of what changes you intend to make.
+- Do not allow your repo hashes to be out of date or to unexpectedly diverge.
+This *will* cause hell in the long run.
+- When in doubt, ask for help.
+Falling a couple hours behind to get assistance is always a more preferable option than the consequences of committing poor code to production.
+- Do not make unauthorized settings changes to PhpStorm.
+Inform your team members of your intent to suggest or implement changes so we may all pull from the settings repo ASAP.

 <!--